SEEDS-learning-apps/learning-MobileApp/README.md

 - **Personalized Theme Selection**: Recognizing the significance of user comfort, the app introduces theme customization.
 Choose between light and dark modes to create a personalized visual experience that aligns with your preference and reduces eye strain during extended study sessions.

 ## Libraries and Framework
+Discover the powerful technologies that underpin the seamless functionality of the SEEDS Android application:

 - **Rasa**: Rasa libraries power a chatbot for natural language interactions, offering dynamic conversations and personalized learning recommendations.

-- AndroidX Core KTX: Provides core functionality enhancements and utilities.
+- **AndroidX Core KTX**: Provides core functionality enhancements and utilities.

 - **Android Jetpack Libraries**: Utilizing Navigation, LiveData, and ViewModel components, Jetpack enhances app navigation, data management, and UI design for efficiency.